viralpandey/custom-elements/README.md

 Images
 ------
-All the images are smushed using [Smush.it](http://www.smushit.com/ysmush.it/) and sprited using the [SpritePad](http://spritepad.wearekiss.com/).
+All the images are individually smushed using [Smush.it](http://www.smushit.com/ysmush.it/) and sprited using the [SpritePad](http://spritepad.wearekiss.com/) and then compressed again.
 The SVG Icons are brought to you by [The Noun Project](http://thenounproject.com/) and the logo for personal branding is done by [Abhjijeet Wankehede](http://www.sokratus.in/).
+Images and SVG Icons are embedded directly via CSS using base64 encoded Data-URI generated using [Image to Data URI Converter](http://websemantics.co.uk/online_tools/image_to_data_uri_convertor/) by [Web Semantics](http://websemantics.co.uk).

 Plugins
 -------